 The course, training materials (excluding laptop computers), accommodation, internet and all meals are provided free of charge for all training participants.

 Travel costs (tickets, transit accommodation and subsistence) from country of origin to Spiez, Switzerland is to be covered by each respective organisation.
-It is recommended that all participants schedule an arrival in Spiez, Switzerland no later than Sunday, 08 March 2020.
+It is recommended that all participants schedule arrival in Spiez, Switzerland no later than Sunday, 5 March 2023.
 Limited sponsorship for travel expenses is available from the GICHD.
-Sponsorship is not guaranteed and requests will be considered on a case by case basis.
+Sponsorship is not guaranteed and requests will be considered on a case-by-case basis.

-All participants are responsible to have adequate travel and health insurance for the whole duration of their stay in Switzerland.
+All participants are responsible for having adequate travel and health insurance for the whole duration of their stay in Switzerland.

 Please bring your own laptop that:

 Please note that we will install software such as ArcGIS Pro.
-You should not be required to have full administrative rights, but if possible having administrative rights on your laptop would be preferred.
+Administrative rights on your laptop would be preferred.
 Neither GICHD nor the venue can provide you with a training laptop so please do ensure that you will have the necessary equipment.